hasadna/knesset-data-pipelines/devops/k8s/README.md

   * `bin/k8s_build_push.sh`
   * This builds the images and pushes to current google project private repository
   * It creates a values files with the tagged version
-  * This files is used automatically by the bin/k8s_deploy.sh script
-* You can inspect the script to build / push images differently

 ### Google Authentication